Core Science (CORS)

 Hollywood disaster movies are endlessly fun to watch but notorious at getting the facts wrong.
 This leads to poor public understanding of how science gets done and how the Earth works.
 This course is a science class for undergraduates that provides an introduction to earth, atmospheric, and planetary sciences based on popular (and not so popular) natural disaster movies.
 Topics include earthquakes, tsunamis, volcanoes, tornados, climate change, asteroid impacts, evolution, and extinction.
 The course focuses on the scientific processes and natural hazards introduced in the films and how their depictions compare to reality, why such hazards occur, and the real danger they pose.
 We will also discuss the history of the science and debate around these topics and how certain perspectives get incorporated into popular culture.
 Typically Offered: Spring (Odd Years).

-General Education: Natural/Integrated Science.
-Learn dynamic earth processes and spectacular geologic occurrences that have shaped our special National Parks in North America.
+Learn dynamic earth processes and spectacular geologic occurrences that have shaped our special national parks in North America.
 Learn some of the history, species present, and early inhabitants of these landscapes.
-Optional: 9-day field trip to several National Parks.
+Optional: 9-day field trip to several national parks.
 Typically Offered: Spring (Odd Years).
 Cooperative: open to WSU degree-seeking students.

-CORS 255 Concepts In Human Nutrition (3 credits)
+CORS 2550 Concepts in Human Nutrition (3 credits)